py-mine/mcproto/changes/README.md

 For changes that do not fall under any of the above cases, please specify the lack of the changelog in the pull request description, so that a maintainer can skip the job that checks for presence of this fragment file.

+## Create fragments with commands

 While you absolutely can simply create these files manually, it's a much better idea to use the `towncrier` library, which can create the file for you in the proper place.
 With it, you can simply run `towncrier create {pull_request}.{type}.md` after creating the pull request, edit the created file and commit the changes.
 If the change is simple enough, you can even use the `-c`/`--content` flag and specify it directly, like: `towncrier create 12.feature.md -c "Add dinosaurs!"`, or if you're used to terminal editors, there's also the `--edit` flag, which opens the file with your `$EDITOR`.

+## Multiple fragments in single PR

 If necessary, multiple fragment files can be created per pull-request, with different change types, if the PR covers multiple areas (for example a PR that both introduces a feature, and changes the documentation).